peteqian/A-Star-CPP-Testing/README.md

 # Notes:
 1. The executable of the test program is built in build/test.
 Any files you create in your test code will be located in this directory.
-2. The files in the home directory are just for static test data to remove annoying randomness involved in generating the test data.
+2. The files in the home directory are just for static test data to remove annoying randomness involved in generating the test data for debugging the test case functionality.
+This should not be tested in the final production.